Coal Worker's Pneumoconiosis

 English

-Leonard Go is a Pulmonary Medicine provider in Chicago, Illinois.
-Dr. Go has been practicing medicine for over 20 years and is rated as an Elite provider by MediFind in the treatment of Coal Worker's Pneumoconiosis.
-His top areas of expertise are Coal Worker's Pneumoconiosis, Acute Interstitial Pneumonia, Interstitial Lung Disease, and Neurosarcoidosis.
+Leonard Go is a Pulmonary Medicine provider practicing medicine in Chicago, Illinois.
+He has been practicing medicine for over 21 years.
+Dr. Go is rated as an Elite provider by MediFind in the treatment of Coal Worker's Pneumoconiosis.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Coal Worker's Pneumoconiosis, Acute Interstitial Pneumonia, Interstitial Lung Disease, and Neurosarcoidosis.
+Dr. Go is board certified in American Board Of Internal Medicine - Critical Care Medicine (Certified).

 Learn about our expert tiers